pychuang/ll-api/doc/source/tutorial.rst

 If you are running a local version of the API for development, it is a good idea to also run a dashboard with it.

-To start the dashboard, fill out the dashboard fields in your local copy of the configuration (:code:`config/livinglabs.local.ini`).
+To start the dashboard, fill out the dashboard fields in the general LivingLabs configuration file (:code:`config/livinglabs.ini`).
 In particular, you will need a `recaptcha` key (see http://www.google.com/recaptcha), that will fill the `recaptchaprivate` and `recaptchapublic` fields.
 `csrfsecrettoken` and `secretkey` are both random strings you should generate.